 Jo Moyes LVMT is our certified veterinary canine massage and rehabilitation therapist.
 Jo has devoted her life to veterinary medicine through many programs from working with the ASPCA to gaining her Veterinary Technician License at Chattanooga State Technical Community College holding an AAS in Veterinary Medicine.
 Her desire to rehabilitate animals drove her to pursue further education in the veterinary field and she went on to gain her VMRT certification through The Healing Oasis Wellness Center in Wisconsin which was specifically chosen due to its stringent program and whole body wellness approach to healing.
 Learn more about The Healing Oasis.

 Amelia Peabody is CHAI’s Director of Shenanigans and Rehab Department Mascot.
 She came to CHAI in April of 2017 in a severely debilitated physical condition, bordering on death.
 She was emaciated, dehydrated, had broken ribs, both femoral heads were broken and she had strong head tremors.
 Through much hard work by both her and the CHAI staff, an FHO surgery to remove unrepairable femoral heads, and adoption and rehabilitation by Jo Moyes, she has risen through the ranks and now has the whole rehab department named after her.
-The Amelia Peabody Rehabilitation Center will be opening in September of 2017 with Amelia leading the way.
+The Amelia Peabody Rehabilitation Center opened in September of 2017 with Amelia leading the way.
 She has an amazing spirit and strives to do a good job of being a puppy and learning how to walk and play like a normal dog.
 With the help of her brother, Mac, she is starting to have a normal life and looks forward to many years of teaching others that no matter the adversity, you can overcome!
 You can follow Amelia Peabody on Facebook.

 • Orthopedic post-surgical rehabilitation